lindaprotocol/documentation-en/docs/developers/demo.md

 ## 3. Writing Unit Tests

-The `java-tron` project uses the JUnit framework for unit testing.
+The `java-linda` project uses the JUnit framework for unit testing.
 For detailed information on using JUnit, please refer to the [official JUnit documentation](https://junit.org).
-Below is an introduction to the specifications and common annotations for `java-tron` unit test cases.
+Below is an introduction to the specifications and common annotations for `java-linda` unit test cases.

-### 3.1 `java-tron`  Unit Test Case Guidelines
+### 3.1 `java-linda`  Unit Test Case Guidelines

-When writing unit tests for `java-tron`, please adhere to the following guidelines:
+When writing unit tests for `java-linda`, please adhere to the following guidelines:

 * **Directory and Package Structure**: All test classes should be located in the `test` directory and maintain the same package structure as the class being tested.
 We recommend suffixing test class names with `Test`.
 * **Test Method Definition**: Test methods must be annotated with `@Test` and declared as `public void`.
 We recommend prefixing method names with `test` to improve readability.